kubernetes/community/contributors/devel/sig-testing/testing-strategy.md

     - Subscribe to alerts, Testgrid provides early signals if changes elsewhere in Kubernetes break your feature.

 2. **Non-Blocking Presubmit Jobs:**
     - Configure presubmit jobs to run only when specific files or folders are modified.
+This can be done using the `run_if_changed` [trigger in prow](https://docs.prow.k8s.io/docs/jobs/#triggering-jobs-based-on-changes).
     - Use OWNERS files to require approval from maintainers of the relevant codebase.
 This acts as a "soft block," ensuring review and accountability without the risk of halting the entire project.
     - Encourages maintainers to take ownership of their code's quality and stability.

 ### Example: CI Configuration

+There are a large number of CI jobs configurations that depend on multiple facvtos, here's a basic example.
+Remember to adapt it to your specific needs.

 ```yaml
 presubmits: